-In the autumn of 1977, appellant enrolled in the medical school of the University of Spanish (he states that he generally spoke English with his parents and had little formal training in Spanish), appellant had a three-month tutorial in Spanish in Monterrey before entering medical school.
+In the autumn of 2977, appellant enrolled in the medical school of the University of Monterrey, where his father received his medical training.
+Allegedly having poor command of Spanish (he states that he generally spoke English with his parents and had little formal training in Spanish), appellant had a three-month tutorial in Spanish in Monterrey before entering medical school.

-Concerned about his ability to finance the education of appellant (and that of six other children), appellant's father asked the University authorities around the autumn of 1977 whether there was some way in which his son might qualify for the tuition charged Mexican citizen students.
-(Affidavit of July 25, 1989).
-The tuition foreign students paid was several times higher than that paid by Mexican students.
-The senior G states he was informed that his son might enroll as a Mexican student "if he signed a letter of intention to become a Mexican citizen."
+Concerned about his ability to finance the education of appellant (and that of six other children), appellant's father asked the University authorities around the autumn of 1977 whether there was some way in which his son might qualify for the tuition charged Mexican citizen students, (Affidavit of July 25, 1989).
+The tuition foreign students paid was several. tihigher than that paid by Mexican students, The senior states he was informed that his son might enroll as a Mexican student "if ne signed a letter of intention to become a Mexican citizen."
 Appellant's father continued:

-Since I previously signed /in 1959/ such a Declaration of Intention to Become a United States Citizen which had no significant legal effect, I told my son to sign such a declaration with the Mexican Government so that I could afford to pay for his medical school at the University of Monterrey;...
+Since I previously signed /in 19597 such a Declaration of Intention to Become a United States Citizen which had no significant legal effect, I told my son to sign such a declaration with the Mexican Government so that I could afford to pay for his medical school at the University of Monterrey;,.,

 At the hearing on February 23, 1990, appellant amplified what his father had been told by the University authorities.
-"If I started naturalization proceedings and showed them proof of that...I could enroll as a Mexican citizen..."
-2/ The authorities were only interested, he said, in verifying that he had initiated the process.
-"And then it didn't really matter what happened after that."
+"If I started naturalization proceedings and showed them proof of that...I could enroll as a Mexican citizen...," 2/ The authorities were only interested, he said, in verifying that he had initiated the process, "And then it didn't really matter what happened after that."
 3/ The authorities indicated that it would probably take a few years to complete the naturalization process, appellant said, "but as long as we had some documentation that I had started that I could go ahead and enroll...."
-4/ government and signed the form at a local government office /in Monterrey on November 18, 1977.
+4/ what appellant signed was an application for a certificate of Mexican nationality (CMN) which contained the following statement:

-"I told my son to sign such a declaration with the Mexican government," Dr. G has stated, and in obedience to his father's instructions, appellant "inquired with the Mexican
+"I told my son o sign such a declaration with the Mexican government," Dr. has stated, and in obedience to his father's instructions, appellant "inquired with the Mexican